Encourage by the fantastic results!

 I also have another project that I hope to initiate.
-Studies have suggested that pets (especially dogs) alleviate loneliness, depression and stress in kids fighting cancer.
-I will create a program where kids recovering from cancer can come to visit and socialize with the dogs undergoing rehabilitation.
+Studies have suggested that pets (especially dogs) alleviate loneliness, depression and stress in kids fighting cancer and other seroius conditions.
+I will create a program where kids recovering from cancer can come to visit (or connect remotely) and socialize with the dogs undergoing rehabilitation.
 With animals in their lives, they are more motivated to eat and tend to follow treatment recommendations better — in other words, they are more likely to participate in their own healing.
 Even a brief pet encounter can invigorate a child’s immunity.
 Imagine the power of this connection – kids and dogs fighting disease together!

 As I already mentioned, my fundraising goal is $1M, and I am fully confident that I will reach that goal with your help!
-Please donate whatever you can to this cause.
-If you have any questions about my vision, please don’t hesitate to reach out to me by phone (phone #) or email (email address #).
+Please share this campaign and donate whatever you can to this cause.
+If you have any questions about my vision, please don’t hesitate to reach out to me by phone (435.729.7288) or email (please use contact form).
 I look forward to your support and your involvement!

 With deep appreciation,

-Board Certified in Animal Naturopathy & Carnivore Nutrition by The American Council of Animal Naturopathy (ACAN)
+Board Certified in Animal Naturopathy & Carnivore Nutrition Counseling by The American Council of Animal Naturopathy (ACAN)